ppetree/geotracker/README.md

-# geotracker
+# geotracker Version 1.9.0
 **GeoTracker** is a Joomla 4.0+ module that captures the users location and displays it on a google map.

-To do this, it captures the visitors IP address and uses either ipapi.com or ip2location.io (preferred) to retrieve visitors approximate latitude and longitude coordinates and then stores those coordinates a database.
+To do this, it captures the visitors IP address and uses either ipapi.com or ip2location.io (preferred) to retrieve visitors approximate latitude and longitude coordinates and then stores those coordinates in a database.
 A cookie is then saved marking this as 'done' and so we don't duplicate lookups.

 To implement this you will need two modules: